hcfun/CVGSAE/README.md

 ```bash
 python main_ic14.py
 ```
+## Acknowledgement
+We appreciate [MaKEr](https://github.com/zjukg/MaKEr) for providing the backbone to implement our proposed method.

 [//]: # (You can try our code easily by runing the scripts in ``./script``, for example:)